 The best option to do this is on a night train, but even so, don’t expect a good night’s sleep as you’ll have to stop at the Turkish border and get out at the station to get your passport stamped.
 You’ll need to make sure you’ve arranged a Turkish visa first, as the days of being able to simply purchase one at the border are numbered.

-Back on board you should be able to get a couple of hours more sleep before waking well on the way to Istanbul.
+Back on board, you should be able to get a couple of hours more sleep before waking well on the way to Istanbul.
 You’ll cross the Thracian plain – the European part of Turkey – first before arriving in the suburbs before the sprawling city appears.

-Unfortunately the historic Sirkeci Station – original destination of the Orient Express – has now closed, and arrival in Istanbul is not nearly as atmospheric as it used to be.
+Unfortunately the historic Sirkeci Station – the original destination of the Orient Express – has now closed, and arrival in Istanbul is not nearly as atmospheric as it used to be.

-Despite this, once you’ve finally arrived in Istanbul you won’t be disappointed, and you really should schedule at least a couple of nights in the city before moving on.
+Despite this, once you’ve finally arrived in Istanbul, you won’t be disappointed, and you really should schedule at least a couple of nights in the city before moving on.

 Once You Arrive – Istanbul Sightseeing Tips

-After the long overnight journey to Istanbul – and the sometimes tiring overall trip – there’s no better way to feel human again than taking a trip to one of the city’s historic Turkish baths.
+After the long overnight journey to Istanbul – and the sometimes tiring overall trip – there’s no better way to feel human again than taking a trip to one of the city’s historical Turkish baths.
 One of the best is the Cemberlitas Hammam, which is housed in a beautiful old structure just next to the Grand Bazaar.

 There’s so much to see and do in Istanbul we couldn’t possibly do it justice here, but to quickly get yourself oriented, you can do no better than head up the Galata Tower.
 Here the views stretch across a minaret studded panorama from Europe to Asia, and you can really reflect on how far you’ve come.